ThePetrovich/jfkerman_outline/README.md

 # jfkerman-outline

-Quick and dirty Outline VPN key manager for [jfkerman.me](https://jfkerman.me).
+Quick and dirty VPN key manager for [jfkerman.me](https://jfkerman.me).
 Written over 2 evenings, so don't expect any quality code or documentation here.

 [![Built with Cookiecutter Django](https://img.shields.io/badge/built%20with-Cookiecutter%20Django-ff69b4.svg?logo=cookiecutter)](https://github.com/cookiecutter/cookiecutter-django/)

+## Features
+- Allows users to create Outline VPN keys for configured servers.
+- Also supports Marzban VLESS keys.
+- Very basic admin interface for managing servers and keys.
+- Hacky integration with OIDC for user authentication.

+## Known Issues
+- The code is a mess, I wrote it in a hurry and didn't bother to clean it up.
+- The OIDC integration relies on hardcoding the provider ID in templates.
+- A lot of code duplication between Outline and Marzban views.
+- Key storage is insecure, keys are stored in plaintext in the database.
+Not really a big issue since who cares, this just to watch Youtube in Russia, but still.
+- Small bugs here and there, I didn't test everything thoroughly.
+Again, this was thrown together over a couple evenings.

 License: MIT